 Director Attendance at Annual Meetings

 We do not have a formal policy regarding director attendance at our annual meeting of shareholders.
 However, all directors are encouraged to attend.
-All of our then directors attended our last annual meeting of shareholders.
+Last year, Richard Proud attended our last annual meeting of shareholders.

 REPORT OF THE AUDIT COMMITTEE